 The 8 Best Lawn Sweepers

 This wiki has been updated 39 times since it was first published in January of 2016.
 Got leaves strewn all over your property?
 Put down that back-breaking rake and try one of these lawn sweepers instead.
 They'll make light work of picking up twigs, grass clippings, pine needles, and virtually anything else spoiling your perfect landscaping.
 We've included uncomplicated push units and more robust pull-behind models that attach to a lawn tractor, for larger properties.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes